 Air toxics are pollutants that can be present in the atmosphere in low concentrations and are known or suspected to cause serious health or environmental problems.
-Information about the sources and health effects of air toxics is available at the Department of Agriculture, Water and the Environment website.
+Information about the sources and health effects of air toxics is available at the Department of Climate Change, Energy, the Environment and Water website.
 There are five compounds used as indicators of toxic air pollutants in Australia: benzene, toluene, formaldehyde, xylenes and benzo(a)pyrene (as an indicator for PAH).
 These compounds were included in the Tasmanian Air Toxics Monitoring Program which ran between 2008 and 2011.

 Air Toxics Monitoring in Tasmania

 Monitoring of air toxics was undertaken at a number of sites in Tasmania during the period 2008-11 to meet the requirements of the National Environment Protection (Air Toxics) Measure (Air Toxics NEPM).

 The results indicated seasonal variations in ambient concentrations of air toxics, with higher levels in winter, coinciding with increased usage of domestic wood heaters.
 The results indicated that the Air Toxics NEPM Monitoring Investigation Levels were unlikely to be exceeded at the sites monitored.